carolstran/JavaScript30/Challenges/06 - Type Ahead/README.md

-# Day 6 - Type Ahead
+# Day 6 - AJAX Type Ahead
-Today we built what Wes calls a "Type Ahead" feature.
+Today we built what Wes calls a "type ahead" feature.
 This is where you have a preset list and an input - then whenever someone types a value into the input that matches a value within the list, it shows the potential results.
 In this case, we were dealing with cities and

 #### My Twist
 I've built incremental searches before, but never steered the styling away from a traditional Google-type view.
 However, I'm into this stacked look that Wes has incorporated - so I kept the challenge as-is.